 In a moment of irritation, you can say hurtful things that you may regret.
 Intentionally slow your thoughts and think before you speak.
 You cannot easily undo the damage created by outraged, impulsive interaction.

-Take a timeout to cool off
+Take a time–out to cool off

 If you feel your anger rising, excuse yourself and then take a moment to yourself.
 Gather your thoughts and challenge your heightened emotions.
 Ask yourself whether it is wise to continue your pursuit of the conflict.
 Consider the consequences if you do.